romainjouin/selenium-python-xvfb/README.md

 ` docker run -ti -v /your_local_dir:/home/something selenium python /something/your_file.py `

 Optional:
-- You can specify the browser:
+- You can specify the browser with the BROWSER environment variable
-` -e BROWSER=chrome `

 #### EXAMPLE OF CODE WITH SELENIUM:
 ```